Freya Manfred

-Freya Manfred, born November 28, 1944, in Minneapolis, Minnesota, is a modern American poet.
+Freya Manfred (born November 28, 1944, in Minneapolis, Minnesota), is a modern American poet.
 She is the oldest child of American novelist Frederick Manfred (Feike Feikema) and Maryanna Shorba Manfred.
 Her younger siblings are Marya Manfred and Frederick Manfred Junior.

 Early life and career

-The Manfred family lived in Bloomington on the Minnesota River bluffs for the first fifteen years of Freya's life.
+The Manfred family lived in Bloomington, Minnesota, for the first fifteen years of Freya's life.
 Here, she began writing illustrated poems and stories at the age of four.
 In 1959, the family moved to the prairie town of Luverne, Minnesota, where they built a home which is now the Interpretive Center for Blue Mounds State Park.

 Freya attended Macalester College, where she majored in Art and English and graduated in 1966, summa cum laude.
 She received her MA in English at Stanford University in 1968.
 From 1968 to 1971 Freya taught creative writing and Freshman English at the University of South Dakota.
 From 1972 to 1980 she taught poetry workshops for grade school, middle school, high school, and college students for the National Endowment for the Arts in South Dakota, Minnesota, Massachusetts, New Hampshire, Vermont, and California.

 In 1972 American poet, James A. Wright, nominated Freya's first book of poetry, A Goldenrod Will Grow (Thueson Press, 1971) for a Lamont Poetry Award.
 Her second book of poetry was Yellow Squash Woman (Thorp Springs Press, 1976).
 In 1975 American poet, Robert Bly nominated her for a Harvard/Radcliffe Grant, which resulted in the publication of her third book of poetry, American Roads (The Overlook Press, 1980).
 She also won an NEA Grant in 1980.